EssentialSkillz has just completed an update to its Anti Money Laundering eLearning course.

 Julian Roberts, CEO of EssentialSkillz explained:

 Completion of this course helps enable employees to identify the possible signs of Money Laundering.
-Factors such as business type, suspicious behavior, payment patterns and geographical location are all addressed.
+Factors such as business type, suspicious behaviour, payment patterns and geographical location are all addressed.

 This interactive Anti Money Laundering eLearning Course course covers the following areas: